The machine with no floor

 • Linker scripts that control the memory layout of the final binary

-• Configuration flags that vary between debug and release builds
+• Configuration flags that changes code and build behaviour

-• Third-party libraries (like uACPI) that have their own build requirements
+• Third-party libraries that have their own build requirements

 • Eventually, userspace programs with a completely different compilation model